MaksonViini/Python-Genetic-Algorithm/README.md

 Algorithm developed for the artificial intelligence undergraduate course.

-And a genetic algorithm in Python for the traveling salesman problem.
+A genetic algorithm in Python for the traveling salesman problem.

 ## Principais ferramentas:
 - Python and Tools (Python and Libs)